 Hi Sylvia,

-Thank you for writing- your instincts are correct!
-Your friends are obviously happy for you and want to be part of your celebration, but don’t be forced or persuaded to do anything that doesn’t feel right to you.
-You can certainly decline a bridal shower and it’s totally OK not to register.
+Your friends are obviously happy for you and want to be part of your celebration.
+But it seems you are uncomfortable with the idea of a bridal shower and registering, and I think your instincts are correct.
+So don’t be forced or persuaded to do anything that doesn’t feel right.
+You can certainly decline a bridal shower, and it’s OK not to register.

 You mentioned that some of your friends and loved ones who will not be invited to your destination wedding may want to give you a gift.
-That may be true, but a pre-wedding shower basically requires them to give a gift.
+That is probably true, but a pre-wedding shower requires them to give you a gift.
 A bridal shower, by nature, is a gift-giving event.
-There is one etiquette rule that shouldn’t be broken: shower guests must also be wedding guests.
+This is one etiquette rule that shouldn’t be broken: shower guests must also be wedding guests.

-My recommendation is that you pick a date for your post-wedding party and send out invitations before you leave for your wedding; or spread that word that the event is being planned.
+I recommend picking a date for your post-wedding party and sending out invitations before you leave for your wedding or spreading the word that the event is being planned.
 Your friends will then feel included and look forward to celebrating with you.
-The party can be as formal or casual as you like, and you can ask the friends that want to give you a shower to help.
+The party can be as formal or casual as you like, and the friends who want to give you a shower can help.
 This should make everyone happy.

 MAUREEN WATTS